-- 1. When a student is charged only with an off campus or center violation of federal, state or local laws but not with any other violation of this student code, disciplinary action may be taken and sanctions imposed for grave misconduct which demonstrates flagrant disregard for the college community.
+- 1. When a student is charged only with an off campus or center violation of federal, state or local laws but not with any other violation of this student code, disciplinary action may be taken and sanctions imposed for misconduct that demonstrates that the student poses a risk to college community.
 In such cases, no sanction may be imposed unless the student has been found guilty in a court of law or has declined to contest such charges, although not actually admitting guilt, e.g. "no contest" or "nolo contendere." - 2.
 College disciplinary proceeding may be instituted against a student charged with violation of a law that is also a violation of the student code, for example, if both violations result from the same factual situation, without regard to the tendency to civil litigation in court or criminal arrest and prosecution.
-Proceedings under this student code may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus. - 3.
-When a student is charged by federal, state or local authorities with a violation of law, the college will not request or agree to special considerations for the individual because of their status as a student.
-If the alleged offense is also a subject of a proceeding before a hearing committee under the student code, however, the college may advise off campus authorities of the existence of the student code and of how such matters will be handled internally within the college community.
+Proceedings under this student code may be carried out prior to, simultaneously with, or following civil or criminal proceedings off campus. - When a student is charged by federal, state or local authorities with a violation of law, the college will not request or agree to special considerations for the individual because of their status as a student.
+If the alleged offense is also a subject of a proceeding before a hearing panel under the student code, however, the college may advise off campus authorities of the existence of the student code and of how such matters will be handled internally within the college community.
 The college will cooperate fully with the law enforcement and other agencies in the enforcement of criminal law on campus and in the conditions imposed by criminal courts for the probation or parole of student violators.
 Individual students and institutional employees, acting within their personal capacities, remain free to interact with governmental representatives, as they deem appropriate.

-Article IV: Procedures
+Article IV: Procedures for Non-Academic Misconduct

-A. Procedure for Adjudication of Student Misconduct
+A. Procedure for Adjudication of Student Non-Academic Misconduct

 Any member of the college community may file charges against any student for their conduct under the student code.
-Charges shall be prepared in writing and directed to the Vice President for Learning and Student Services for administration of the Student Conduct Code.
-The Vice President for Learning and Student Services will adjudicate all non-academic and academic misconduct.
+Charges involving non-academic misconduct shall be prepared in writing and directed to the Vice President for Learning and Student Services for administration of the Student Conduct Code.
+The Vice President for Learning and Student Services will adjudicate all non-academic misconduct.
 The vice president shall hereafter be referred to as "the appropriate administrator."

-Any charges should be submitted within thirty days of the incident.
+1. Any charges should be submitted within thirty days of the incident.
 The appropriate administrator will rule on the timeliness of the charges.